mavlink/mavlink-devguide/en/getting_started/installation.md

 ## Installation

-To install the MAVLink tools:
+To install the MAVLink toolchain:

 1. Install Python 3.6+:
    * **Windows:** Download from [Python for Windows](https://www.python.org/downloads/)